ITByteOrg/devops-world/README.md

 ### **DevOps World – README**

-Welcome to **DevOps World**, a simple "Hello World" Python application designed to be tested and deployed through a complete **DevOps workflow**.
+Welcome to **DevOps World**, a simple Python application designed to be tested and deployed through a complete **DevOps workflow**.
 This repository focuses on the application itself, including setup, dependencies, and basic usage.

 ---